OminaRU/DiscordBotGPT/README.md

 # DiscordBotGPT
-using chatGPT to make a discord bot
+using chatGPT to make a discord bot for my community server!